azuredevcollege/aidevcollege/day2/CustomVisionApp/CustomVisionApp.md

 ![Object Detection](./images/ObjectDetection.png)

 As a minimum, we recommend you use at least 30 images per tag in the initial training set.
 You'll also want to collect a few extra images to test your model once it's trained.
+For minimum viable products we recommend at least a minimum of a 100 pictures or more.

 In order to train your model effectively, use images with visual variety.
 Select images that vary by:
 - camera angle